christianjensenv/christianjensenv.github.io/essays/final-project-idea.md

 * Users can add new spots with geo pinned locations.
 * Users can rate spots on a 1-5 star rating.
 * Users can write reviews on spots.
-* Users can rate reviews on spots.
+* Users can rate reviews on spots with up/down votes.